-Sarah Cyr, a sommelier and former co-owner of The Wine Cellar & Bistro, a onetime Columbia restaurant, is an expert on all things vino.
+Sarah Cyr, a sommelier and former co-owner of The Wine Cellar & Bistro, is an expert on all things vino.
 Here are her picks for three perfect holiday wines, written while her restaurant was still open.

 As holiday office parties and family gatherings begin, wine stores everywhere stock up and promote their favorite holiday wines.
 Some of these wines are good values, some have great labels and some are to complement holiday meals.
 But, walking through the aisles of any wine area can be overwhelming.
 In addition, you might be buying wine for group of people that have diverse wine preferences… while also hoping to find a wine that complements your food.
 No problem, right?

 I get asked about holiday wines a lot… “What red wine with turkey?
 What white wine will actually work with prime rib?
 What wine should I give as a gift?
 What should I bring to the host?
 What wines will pair with all my appetizers?”

 Every year I try to give suggestions to customers, family and friends based on my experience.
 And over the years, there have been some clear wine winners for the holidays.
 (Not to discourage anyone from splurging on a beautiful Châteauneuf-du-Pape or an elegant aged California Cabernet or even a big and bold Super Tuscan or Amarone della Valpolicella — all of which are excellent choices for the holidays.)
 But, to get through your holiday season, you really only need these three perfect wines which retail for $30 or less.